 3.3.
 Available soil nutrient status

 Soil samples were collected before the implementation of the technology and at the time of harvesting.
 The available nutrient status was significantly increased with the application of Lime 489 kg ha-1+2% urea spray at pod initiation stage + recommended dose of NPK @15: 35: 15 kg ha-1 from initial to final stage of the crop (Table 3).
-The finding reveals that the soil is acidic in nature with high organic carbon content.
+The finding reveals that the soil was acidic in nature with high organic carbon content.
 The organic carbon, available nitrogen, available phosphorus and available potassium status of soil after harvest of the crop increased due to application of the treatment.
 Higher lime rates resulted in the highest increase in soil pH and higher yield.
 Oliver et al. (2021) reported that the important factor that influences yield and pH changes under acidic soil conditions is the rate of liming and it was inferred that a higher liming rate will solve issues relating to subsoil acidity.
 However, the magnitude of the increase in soil pH might differ depending on management practice (Enesi et al., 2023).

 Liming increases the beneficial microbial activity of the soil with increase in pH of acidic soil thus enhancing the net mineralization of organic N which in turn led to enhance the soil nitrogen availability (Edmeades and Ridley, 2003).
 Lime application increased the soil pH which helped the release of fixed P from the oxides and hydroxides of Fe and Al thus increased the P availability in soils (Table 3).
 The ultimate effects of reasonable application of lime are generally considered to promote soil K availability as well as the efficiency of K fertilizer on acid soils.